Latvia has a

 partnerships will be signed, since this would rather exclude stakeholders than

 guarantee inclusivity in the national implementation of 2030 Agenda for

 |Leading Ministry and

-priorities, and Latvia’s positions on global issues are
+priorities, and Latvia’s positions on global issues are determined by the

 |Other ministries involved

 the 2030 Agenda in their respective priority areas.

 This Country Profile has been last updated on: Thursday, 30 April 2020

 For the sources used in the country profiles, please click here.